-All four sessions of LEAP will spend the first day at the Leadership Ranch in Republic, Missouri where students will participate in a low ropes course to promote teambuilding.
+All sessions of LEAP will spend time at the Leadership Ranch in Republic, Missouri where students will participate in a low ropes course to promote team building skills.
 Prior experience with the scheduled activities in any of the sessions is not necessary.
 Accommodations will be made for varying abilities and levels of experience.
 Students will be accompanied by Drury staff members and will be supervised by professionals during all activities.
 The cost of this experience is $250 per student for the Science and Service Immersion trips; $300 per student for the Outdoor Immersion trip.
 This fee includes all meals, lodging, transportation, activities and entertainment over the four days.
 Register for LEAP.

 DU Bridge Program

 DU Bridge is organized through the Office of Diversity Support Services.
 This program is held prior to the start of New Student Orientation from Wednesday, August 17 – Friday morning, August 19.
 The primary focus is to give our incoming freshman students of color an opportunity to build connections and accelerate friendships, meet influential people in the community and on campus that can make their initial college experience a positive one.
 This program is free.
 For questions about Drury’s Bridge Program, please contact Rosalyn Thomas, Coordinator of Diversity Support Services, at email@example.com or (417) 873-6827.

 New Student Orientation will be held Friday, August 19 – Monday, August 22, 2016 and is required for all freshmen.
 During orientation, freshmen will experience the social and academic sides of Drury.
 Some of the events students will participate in are: attending CORE 101 class, bowling, ice skating and broomball, an off-campus community service event, dinner in the home of a faculty member, student activities fair, a huge fireworks show, and much more!